Skip to content

 Install Percona Xtrabackup

-To directly copy your MySQL data directory and its files, use the Percona XtraBackup tool.
-It's a best practice to use this tool for databases larger than 100 gigabytes (GB) for a faster restoration time.
-For more information about the tool, see About Percona XtraBackup on the Percona XtraBackup website.
+To directly copy your MySQL data directory and files, use the Percona XtraBackup tool.
+It's a best practice to use this tool for large databases for a faster restoration time.
+For more information about the tool, see Percona XtraBackup - Documentation on the Percona XtraBackup website.

 Note: You can't use the Restore from S3 option to restore snapshots that you exported to Amazon S3.

-For MySQL 5.7 migrations, use Installing Percona XtraBackup 2.4 on the Percona XtraBackup website.
-For MySQL 8.0 migrations, use Install Percona XtraBackup 8.0 overview on the Percona XtraBackup website.
+For instructions on how to migrate MySQL 5.7, see Installing Percona XtraBackup 2.4 on the Percona XtraBackup website.
+For instructions on how to migrate MySQL 8.0, see Install Percona XtraBackup 8.0 overview on the Percona XtraBackup website.
 Make sure that the Percona XtraBackup version is compatible with the engine version of your source database.

 Back up your data